business-science/tidyquant/cran-comments.md

 ## Release Summary
-This is the third release of tidyquant for CRAN review.
-This release adds new functionality including `get = "key.stats"` option for `tq_get()`, and various charting functions that integrate with `ggplot2`.
+This is the fourth release of tidyquant for CRAN review.
+This release adds new functionality including `PerformanceAnalytics` integration, portfolio aggregation, improved documentation, and some new `ggplot2` themes.
 Several fixes were made to enable quickly getting, scaling, and manipulating data.

 ## Test environments